moorepants/learn-multibody-dynamics/orientation.rst

 of multibody systems.
 An example application is finding a general method for simplifying the equations for symmetric systems, so this can be done more easily and to more systems.
-The Lie-group theory is not used in these materials.
+The Lie-group theory is not used in this book.
 Instead, the interested reader can look up the `3D rotation group`_ as a starting point for further study.